stuartellis/multiform/docs/tf-stacks-spec/0.4.0/README.md

 ### Terraform Resources

-- Every resource name is prefixed with the *instance_id* variable, so that multiple instances of a stack may be deployed to the same cloud account with the same *environment* definition.
+- Every resource name is prefixed with the *variant* variable, so that multiple instances of a stack may be deployed to the same cloud account with the same *environment* definition.

 ### AWS